Mariners demote Cal Raleigh, replenish taxed bullpen

-ST. PETERSBURG, Fla. — With their bullpen taxed heavily over the past two games and the status of Marco Gonzales' left wrist uncertain moving forward, the Mariners made roster moves to add fresh arms to their bullpen before Thursday's game against the Rays at Tropicana Field.
+ST. PETERSBURG, Fla. — With their bullpen taxed heavily over the past two games and the status of Marco Gonzales’ left wrist uncertain moving forward, the Mariners made roster moves to add fresh arms to their bullpen before Thursday, April 28's game against the Rays at Tropicana Field.

 The moves: